opensupporter/jquery-osdi/index.md

 </script>
 ```

-A demo with more examples is available in the `demo.html` file in the repository.
+A demo with more examples is available [here](/jquery-osdi/demo.html).

 [Back to top...](#)